5 Things you can do:

 3. Keep your rain.
 Using rain barrels and rain gardens reduces runoff that now drains down driveways and streets, carrying oil and fertilizers in the lakes.

 4. Help us clean up.
-We’ve pulled tons of garbage out of Starkweather Creek during our clean-up days and there’s still more to do.
+We’ve pulled tons of garbage out of Starkweather Creek during our clean-up days.
+We’ve also started regular volunteer restoration days (email us to get on our volunteer list).
 It’s fun and feels good.

 5. Talk to your neighbors and friends.
 Share your ideas about Starkweather Creek with them.